onurboyar/VarRedOpt/README.md

     #>    Estimation StandartError
     #>    4.54300000    0.04283238

+simulate.outer function creates a matrix with 10<sup>5</sup> rows and 3 columns.
+Values in that matrix are drawn from standart normal distribution.
+This matrix is sent to *myq\_asian* function as an input and Asian Call Option prices are simulated.
+The simulated values are sent back to *simulate.outer* function to calculate estimation and standart error values.
+User sees these values as the output of the simulation.

-There are a lot of different parameters to be used in different function in our framework.
-In order to handle different parameters and create a flexible framework, we take advantage of ellipsis parameter (. . . ) of R inside our functions.
+There are a lot of different parameters to be used in different functions in our framework.
+In order to handle different parameters and to create a flexible framework, we are taking advantage of *ellipsis* parameter (. . . ) of R inside our functions.

 Details & Algorithms
 --------------------